A Month in the Country (film)

 A Month in the Country is a 1987 British film directed by Pat O'Connor.
 The film is an adaptation of the 1980 novel of the same name by J. L. Carr, and stars Colin Firth, Kenneth Branagh (in his first credited role), Natasha Richardson and Patrick Malahide.
 The screenplay was by Simon Gray.

-Set in rural Yorkshire during the summer of 1920, the film follows a destitute World War I veteran employed to carry out restoration work on a Medieval mural discovered in a rural church while coming to terms with the after-effects of the war.
+Set in rural Yorkshire during the summer of 1920, the film follows a destitute World War I veteran employed to carry out restoration work on a medieval mural discovered in a rural church while coming to terms with the after-effects of the war.

-The film was shot during the summer of 1986 and featured an original score by Howard Blake.
+The film was shot during the summer of 1986 and featured an original score by Howard Blake and costumes by Judy Moorcroft.
 The film has been neglected since its 1987 cinema release and it was only in 2004 that an original 35 mm film print was discovered, due to the intervention of a fan.

 Plot

-Set in 1920, the film follows the experiences of Tom Birkin (Colin Firth), who has been employed under a bequest to carry out restoration work on a Medieval mural discovered in a church in the small rural community of Oxgodby, Yorkshire.
-The escape to the idyllic countryside is cathartic for Birkin, haunted by his experiences in World War I. Birkin soon fits into the slow-paced life of the remote village, and over the course of a summer uncovering a painting begins to lose his trauma-induced stammer and tics.
+Set in 1920, the film follows Tom Birkin, who has been employed under a bequest to restore a medieval mural discovered in a church in the small rural community of Oxgodby, Yorkshire.
+Birkin, haunted by his World War I experiences, waking up with nightmares, soon fits into the remote village's slow-paced life, and over the course of a summer uncovering a painting, begins losing his trauma-induced stammer and tics.

-In particular, he forms a close friendship with archaeologist James Moon (Kenneth Branagh), another veteran, who like Birkin has been emotionally scarred by the war.
+Birkin forms a close friendship with archaeologist James Moon, also a war veteran who wakes up screaming in his bell tent in the field next to the church.
 Moon is employed in the village under the same bequest, working to uncover a mysterious lost grave, but is more interested in discovering the remains of an earlier Saxon church building in the field next to the churchyard.

-Birkin becomes accepted into the Nonconformist family of Mr Ellerbeck the station master (Jim Carter), with whom he dines on Sundays; the hospitality of the chapel congregation is contrasted against the established church, which has consigned the penniless Birkin to sleep in the church belfry.
-Ellerbeck's children eventually persuade Birkin to preach a sermon at a nearby Methodist chapel.
-Birkin also forms an emotional, albeit unspoken, attachment to Alice Keach (Natasha Richardson), the young wife of the vicar.
-The vicar (Patrick Malahide) is portrayed unsympathetically as an obstruction to the work in the church, viewing the medieval painting as symptomatic of the superstition prevalent in the community.
+Birkin becomes accepted into the Nonconformist family of the station master, Mr Ellerbeck, whom he dines with on Sundays; the hospitality of the chapel congregation is contrasted against the established church, which has consigned the penniless Birkin to sleep in the church belfry — while the vicar lives with his beautiful, young wife, Alice Keach, in a large, almost-empty house.
+Birkin forms an emotional attachment to the young wife of the vicar.

+The mystery of the creator of the church painting Birkin is unveiling, and the grave Moon is seeking, are resolved together.